jjvanzon/Circular-Language-Spec/spec/introduction.md

 Command Parameters
 ------------------

 Commands can also have *parameters*.
-These are instructions passed along with a command that modify its behavior.
+These are instructions passed along with a command, that slightly modify its behavior.
 The __Button .
 Set Text__ command for instance, has a __Text__ parameter, which indicates what the text of a button would become.

 __Text__ is an *idea*.
 It is an *object*.
 It is usually *objects* that serve as parameters:

 <img src="images/Circle%20Language%20Spec%20Introduction.015.jpeg" height="300" />

-A command can do things with the parameters passed to it, in particular one of the following:
+A command can do things with the parameters passed to it:

 - Pass the parameter to another command or
 - Call commands of the parameter.